hadv/yitam/README.md

-# TypeScript Claude Chat Bot
+# TypeScript Claude Chat Bot with MCP Integration

-A modern chat bot application built with TypeScript that uses Claude AI API to power conversations.
+A modern chat bot application built with TypeScript that uses Claude AI API to power conversations, with Model Context Protocol (MCP) integration for enhanced AI capabilities.

 ## Components

 - **Server**: Node.js Express server that connects to Claude AI API using the Anthropic SDK
 - **Client**: React-based web application that provides a chat interface
+- **MCP Integration**: Model Context Protocol integration for enhanced AI tool capabilities

 ## Prerequisites

-- Node.js (LTS version) - for local development
+- Node.js (LTS version) - recommended to use `nvm use --lts`
-- npm or yarn - for local development
+- npm - for package management
 - Docker and Docker Compose - for production deployment
 - Anthropic API key
+- MCP integration setup

 ## Setup